Best Credit Cards for Shopping at Any Store

 Best Credit Card for Shopping with Initial Bonus Rewards

 Why It's One of the Best Credit Cards for Shopping: The Capital One Savor Card can make costly shopping trips pay off big time, thanks to its initial rewards bonus of $300 for spending $3,000 within 3 months of opening an account.
-Cardholders also earn unlimited rewards on purchases: 4% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on everything else.
+Cardholders also earn unlimited rewards on purchases: 4% cash back on dining, entertainment and popular streaming services, 3% back at grocery stores and 1% back on all other purchases, as well as 8% back on tickets at Vivid Seats through January 2023.

 Best Credit Card for Grocery Shopping